Avenue J station: History

 The station was opened around 1900 as a two-track surface station and named Manhattan Terrace.
 It was renamed "Avenue J" in 1907, the same year the railroad line was grade separated.
 Vestiges of the spur built to reconnect the Brighton Line and Long Island Rail Road's Bay Ridge Branch after grade separation still exist to this day.

+On August 1, 1920, a tunnel under Flatbush Avenue opened, connecting the Brighton Line to the Broadway subway in Manhattan.
+At the same time, the line's former track connections to the Fulton Street Elevated were severed.
+Subway trains from Manhattan and elevated trains from Franklin Avenue served Brighton Line stations, sharing the line to Coney Island.

 This station underwent reconstruction from September 2009 to December 2011.
 Both platforms were rebuilt with new windscreens, canopies, and tactile strip edges.
 A temporary platform over the express tracks was used to provide service on the side that was under rebuilding.
 The new windscreens were controversial with nearby community members, since the windscreens contained gaps that allowed trash and noise through while causing privacy issues for residents whose backyards faced the station.

 Station layout

-The station is located on a raised earthen embankment.
+The station is on a raised earthen embankment.
 There are four tracks and two side platforms.
 The two center tracks are used by the B express train on weekdays.

 The 2011 artwork here is called Bird Laid Bare by Rita MacDonald.
 It consists of murals and mosaics on the walls of the Coney Island-bound platform's main staircase depicting various species of birds.